-The other unanswerable question was how he let a salesmen talk him into a purchase.
-Not just a printer or some virus software—but an entire system.
+The equally unanswerable question was how he let a salesman talk him into a purchase.
+Not just a new mouse or some virus software but an entire system.

-As he got back into his car, and set the package on the passenger seat, the only part of the interaction he could remember was the sentence that echoed over and over through his head, “More companion than computer.”
+He got back into his car and set the small package on the passenger seat.
+The only part of the interaction he could remember was the salesman’s last sentence.
+It echoed over and over through his head.
+“More companion than computer.”

 ~ ~ ~ ~ ~